Jatasi98/PV293-Seminar/Seminars/Seminar08/README.md

 ## Task 02: Messaging and RabbitMQ

 Before introducing `Wolverine`, we will first explore **messaging concepts** using **RabbitMQ** directly.
-This will help you understand how message queues work under the hood.
+This will help you understand how message queues work internally.

 ### Step 1: Running RabbitMQ